jbosstools/jbosstools-fuse/Build.md

     cd jbosstools-fuse
     git remote add upstream https://github.com/jbosstools/jbosstools-fuse.git

-At any time, you can pull changes from the upstream and merge them onto your master:
+At any time, you can pull changes from the upstream and merge them onto your main:

-    git checkout master               # switches to the 'master' branch git pull --rebase upstream master # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch git push origin                   # pushes all the updates to your fork, which should be in-sync with 'upstream'
+    git checkout main               # switches to the 'main' branch git pull --rebase upstream main # fetches all 'upstream' changes and merges 'upstream/main' onto your 'main' branch git push origin                   # pushes all the updates to your fork, which should be in-sync with 'upstream'

-The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.
+The general idea is to keep your 'main' branch in-sync with the 'upstream/main'.

 ## Building Red Hat Fuse Tooling